 Flourishing in the hands of the English

 The lack of incoming migrants from the Netherlands, low investments, and despotic leadership eventually cost the Dutch their colony.
 In 1664, the English naval force sailed into the harbour and took over New Amsterdam without firing a single shot.

 The governor of the time, Peter Stuyvesant, tried to resist the English takeover.
 However, this was ultimately unsuccessful because the inhabitants of New Netherland refused to help him.

 The colony of 7,000 people accepted the English rule peacefully.
 Charles II of England gave the territory to his brother James II of England — the Duke of York — in whose honour it was later renamed to New York.

 The new governor appointed by James II treated the Dutch inhabitants well, allowing them to keep their land, language, as well as religion.
-However, peace didn’t last very long in the colony after this take-over.
+However, peace didn’t last very long after this take-over.

 Exchanging New York for Suriname

 In 1672, the Third Anglo-Dutch War broke out.
 During this naval conflict between the Dutch Republic and the alliance of England and France, the Dutch seized New York again in 1673.